-Samsung/Insider develop AI solutions for customer behaviour | Technology | Business Chief APAC
+Samsung/Insider develop AI solutions for customer behaviour

 Currently samsung works with Insider to provide brands with multichannel customer journeys to drive sales and loyalty.
 Such brands include UNIQLO, New Balance, Toyota, Mediamarkt, Estee Lauder, Virgin, Avon, AVIS, Marks & Spencer, Dominos, Nissan, BBVA, IKEA and CNN.

-The 800+ top brands that Insider’s Growth Management Platform helps provide the capabilities to drive digital growth with individualised multichannel experiences that utilise AI.
+The 800+ top brands that Insider’s Growth Management Platform helps, provides the capabilities to drive digital growth with individualised multichannel experiences by utilising AI.

 Samsung itself has also benefited from Insider’s solutions.
-Specifically its AI interest clustering technology which enabled Samsung to achieve a 275% conversion uplift for their QLED TV, with an overall conversion rate of 10%.
+Specifically its AI interest clustering technology, which enabled Samsung to achieve a 275% conversion uplift for its QLED TV, as well as an overall conversion rate of 10%.

 For more information on business topics in Asia Pacific, Australia and New Zealand, please take a look at the latest edition of .